MuYunyun/create-react-doc/README-en.md

 * Support dark mode.
 * The document supports embedded codepen, codesandbox.
 * GitHub linkage.
+* Support using tags to customize aggregate article content.

 The projects built using this theme are: